Gene Hunt: Finale

 During the last episode, Hunt is revealed to be part of a supernatural world, a form of limbo, populated by dead police officers.
 His role has been described as an "angel", helping the souls in a place between "earth and heaven" to get where they wanted to be.
 His role is to take them "to the pub" - moving on to a "heaven" beyond.
 It transpires that Hunt has done this for many officers before, including Sam Tyler and Annie Cartwright.

-During the course of the episode, each of the main characters of the show discovers they are dead.
-While Alex Drake recalls her past, Shaz, Ray and Chris have forgotten theirs due to the time they have spent in limbo.
-The uniformed officer haunting Drake is revealed to be Hunt, killed as a young constable after a week in the force by an armed man on Coronation Day in 1953.
-His body is buried where Drake expects to find Tyler's body, only to discover Hunt's original warrant card.
-According to a news broadcast Drake sees after waking from her gunshot wound operation in 2008, Hunt's undiscovered grave was recently found by a group of travellers.
+During the course of the episode each of the main characters of the show discovers they are dead, all killed while on duty.
+While Alex Drake recalls her past, Shaz, Ray and Chris had forgotten theirs due to the time they have spent in limbo.
+The uniformed officer haunting Drake is revealed to be Gene Hunt, killed as a young Constable after only a week in the force by an armed man on Coronation Day in 1953.
+His body is buried where Drake expects to find Tyler's body, only to discover Hunt's original warrant card, which she hands to Hunt who has followed her.
+According to a news broadcast Drake sees after waking from her gunshot wound operation in 2008, Hunt's undiscovered grave was recently found by a group of Travellers.

-Hunt confesses that he had completely forgotten about his past.
-The team are then confronted by Keats, who destroys their office to reveal the universe outside and accuses Hunt of entrapping the souls of Shaz, Chris, Ray and Alex in his fantasy.
-He then offers everyone a "transfer" to his own department, which is implied to be Hell, with Keats either being the Devil or a demon.
-Though Shaz, Ray and Chris initially accept, Alex assists Hunt in persuading the trio to return.
+A dazed Hunt admits he had forgotten his past.
+Keats mysteriously appears to continue persuading Alex not to trust Hunt and drives them back in the Quattro to explain the truth to Ray, Shaz and Chris.
+As they enter Fenchurch, Keats attacks Hunt then gleefully smashes up their office.
+The ceiling disappears to reveal the same star filled universe seen by the characters previously.
+Keats accuses Hunt of entrapping the souls of Shaz, Chris, Ray and Alex in his fantasy, and offers them all a transfer to a wonderful new life in his own department.
+Chris accepts eagerly, taking Shaz and Ray along, while Alex remains with a despondent Gene Hunt.

-Afterward, Hunt takes the team "to the pub", The Railway Arms, a favoured hangout in Life on Mars, where they are greeted outside by Nelson.
-Ray, Chris and Shaz enter, but Keats reappears and tries to persuade Alex he can return her to 2008 to see her daughter.
-This attempt fails when Alex realises that, upon observing Keats' wristwatch frozen at 09:06, she has also died in the real world.
-Hunt is able to persuade Alex to accept her death and enter the pub, but not before they share a kiss.